-Usually, the someone files a petition on behalf of the immigrant.
-Separate petitions may have to be filed for every immigrating individual.
+Usually, another person files a petition on behalf of the immigrant.
+Additionally, separate petitions may have to be filed for every immigrating individual.

-Before you get started on filing an immigration petition, learn a little more about what they are, how they’re filed and how long they take to file.
+However, before you start filing your immigration petition, learn a little more about what they are, how they’re filed, and how long they take to file.

-There are two major immigration petitions for the United States.
-Form I-130 and Form I-140.
+There are two primary immigration petitions for the United States:

 Relatives that may be eligible for support from an immigration petition include: